What is the Writing Test?

 What if I don’t complete the test in the given time?

 There are prompts within the test to assist you in completing the test.
-Pay careful attention to the guiding prompts.
+Pay attention to the guiding prompts.

 If you don’t complete the test, an assessment of your test is done, and feedback on the outcome guides you on prospects.